leyen-me/waltz/README.md

 # Thanks

-Thank you to all the people who already contributed to `Walzt`!
+Thank you to all the people who already contributed to `waltz`!

 <a href="https://github.com/difffffft"><img src="https://avatars.githubusercontent.com/u/40122873?s=64&v=4" /></a>
 <a href="https://github.com/Beaumon"><img src="https://avatars.githubusercontent.com/u/61904805?s=64&v=4" /></a>